History of Easter: Historical Climate

 - Archelaus received Judah, Idumea, and Samaria, which he ruled so poorly that he was banished and replaced by a succession of Roman governors or prefects.

-Anticipation
+Anticipation of Messiah

-For centuries the Jewish people had awaited the coming of a Messiah, “the anointed one” of God who would rule on the throne of King David and deliver them from their oppressors.
+For centuries, the Jewish people had awaited the coming of a Messiah, “the anointed one” of God, who would rule on the throne of King David and deliver them from their oppressors.
 This expectation ran throughout the Hebrew Bible, with several themes attached:

 - God’s vice-regent on earth